doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried a few problems on logistic regression.
 Used octave for doing all that.

 **Thoughts** : Really glad to see things working.
 I'm amazed by the difference this challenge has brought in me.

+# 100 Days Of Code - Log

+### Day 38: July 2, 2020

+**Today's Progress**: Started learning about neural networks today.
+Tried to understand the working by studying a few basic examples.
+Also got to learn about multi-class classification using neural networks.

+**Thoughts** : I'm just fascinated by the way this thing works even though I'm not entirely sure how it works.
+Will definitely know that eventually.